-First, the advantage of model averaging comes from the fact that model can behaves differently in different regions in $(x, y)$ space.
-A model $M_k$ contributes to the aggregated model performance $\log \left( w_k p(y|M_k, x)\right) $ in the regions with a large $\log p(y|M_k, x)$, whereas the effect of its bad performance in regions with extremely small $\log p(y|M_k, x)$ can still be bounded from below by $w_k p(y|M_k, x)>0$.
+The advantage of model averaging comes from the fact that model can behave differently in different regions in $(x, y)$ space.
+Let $\rho=\sup_{k} \Pr(\mathcal{J}_k)$, then $1- \rho$ is a rough description of the diversity of models.
+In terms of the expected log predictive density (elpd), \citet{yao2021bayesian} show that under the separation condition \eqref{eq_sep_y}, the gain from the optimally weighted models (against model selection) is lower bounded by

-Second, a practical concern in model comparison is how large the difference between model performance is ``significantly" large.
-For example, we can compute the elpd and its standard deviation \citep{vehtari2017practical, yao2018using} of each model, but it is still not clear how large the elpd difference is large enough to discard the remaining models.
-From Theorem \ref{thm_stacking_seperate}, the pointwise elpd$_{x}$ is more relevant than the aggregated elpd.
-If a model is better than all remaining models for some region of $x$, it can still have a non-zero stacking weight even if it behaves arbitrarily bad everywhere else such that the elpd of the model is very small.
-In contrast, if model A is predominated by model B in terms of every pointwise elpd, even if the margin is tiny, model A will receive zero weight in model averaging.
+One practical difficulty in model comparison is to determine how large the difference between model performance is ``significant" and whether to discard bad models \citep{sivula2020uncertainty}.
+The probabilistic approximation in the previous subsection suggests that an overall weak model can still be useful in the aggregation.
+As long as a model is better than all remaining models in some subset of data, this model possesses a non-zero stacking weight no matter how poorly it fits everywhere else.

-Finally, a model with the largest BMA weight (assuming equal prior) will also be optimal under marginal likelihood model selection.
-However, a model with the largest stacking weight is not necessarily optimal in terms of single model selection: it may outperform other models most of the time but also have arbitrarily low elpd in the remaining areas.
-Consequently, stacking is not designed for model selection, but for model averaging to get good predictions.
-We do not recommend to discarded models with small weights from the average.
+Lastly, a model with the largest BMA weight (assuming equal prior) is optimal under marginal likelihood model selection.
+In contrast, a model with the largest stacking weight is not necessarily optimal in terms of single model selection: it may outperform other models most of the time but also have arbitrarily low elpd in the remaining areas---stacking is not designed for model selection.
+Hence, we do not recommend to discarded models with small weights from the average.